Crane Pre-Use Safety Checklist for OSHA Compliance: Daily Operator Guide

 • Ensure the work area is properly cordoned off

-3. Visual Crane Walkaround Inspection
+Visual Walkaround

 • Examine the boom for cracks, dents, or other structural damage